![]() |

 Consciousness and the Heisenberg Uncertainty Principle

-The Heisenberg uncertainty principle prevents the position and momentum of the particle from being known simultaneously.
-Position and speed are complementary variables; the more precisely one is known, the less precise the other becomes.
-Although the poles of uncertainty are the temporal position (the moment) and the intensity of emotions, the same interdependence is valid for the cortical brain.
+Although the poles of uncertainty are the temporal position (the moment) and the intensity of emotions, the same interdependence applies to the cortical brain.

 Positive emotions uncover the moment in time, whereas negative feelings expose the extent of feelings.
 For example, the extent of anger or negativity (how far one is willing to go) can range from sadness to anger, aggravation, and even physical violence, but their origin is always old experiences.
 In contrast, positive emotions are the treasure of the moment, which cannot be accumulated or postponed for tomorrow.
 Hence, positive feelings produce immediate happiness, but their extent is a pointless question; only complete happiness is possible.
 In contrast to the immense variety of negative emotions, positive emotions invariably take the form of satisfaction and happiness.